-Given that we expect investors to infer A to have managed earnings less than B, H1 asserts that on average they will regard A as more honest than B. Therefore, the difference in perceived commitment to honesty between CEO A and CEO B, which is empirically proxied by the difference in attributed protected values for honesty of both CEOs ($\Delta CEO PVHon$), is expected to be positive.
+to be positive.
 It is also possible, however, that some investors actually regard CEO B as more honest.
 That would occur if these investors consider earnings management as a tool to convey private information, as suggested by, for example, Gunny (2010), Watts and Zimmerman (1986), Guay et al. (1996), Arya et al. (2003), and Perotti and Windisch (2017).
-This would predict $\triangle CEO_PVHon$ to be negative on average.
+This would predict $\Delta CEO_PVHon$ to be negative on average.
 Finally, it is possible that investors do not actually infer anything about managerial honesty from perceived earnings management.
 Investors may have in mind a world like in Stein (1989), which does not allow for the possibility that a manager experiences psychological or moral costs when managing earnings.
 There, CEOs manage earnings in equilibrium (though the market is not fooled by this earnings management in equilibrium).
 Specifically, a manager that does not manage earnings would be assumed to be of low quality.
-Thus, investors would not see differences in honesty between the CEOs (so that ΔCEO_PVHon would be indistinguishable from zero).
+Thus, investors would not see differences in honesty between the CEOs (so that $\Delta CEO_PVHon$ would be indistinguishable from zero).
 However, they may attribute higher competence to CEO B than to CEO A (assuming that they regard CEO B as having managed earnings more).